 What I mean is that new tasks should be scheduleable during the execution of a workflow not just during its scheduling phase.

-What strikes me is that far from all worklfow tools allow this.
+What is striking is that far from all workflow tools allow this.
 Many tools completely separates the execution in a workflow into two stages:

 The case where we really needed this was for running machine learning algorithms on data sets of various data set sizes.
-To gain optimal models, we are first optimizing the cost parameter to our training step by running a grid-search over a number of cost values.
+To gain optimal models, we are first optimizing the cost parameter to our training step by running a parameter-sweep over a set of cost values.

 The performance of training with different cost values is then evaluated and an optimal cost is chosen.
 And now comes the interesting part: We want to schedule a defined workflow with this newly selected cost value.